-Our research and teaching activities draw focus on artificial intelligence and machine learning, algorithms and visualisation, health informatics, human-centred technology, networking platforms and security, and information systems and service computing.
+Our research and teaching activities draw focus on artificial intelligence, machine learning, algorithms and visualisation, complex systems, human-centred technology, networking platforms and security, information systems and service computing.

 Our strong tradition of research-led teaching is matched by a commitment to excellence in innovation, making us a national leader in computer science.

 The majority of our undergraduate and postgraduate courses are accredited by the Australian Computer Society (ACS), teaching fundamental principles and practical skills in computing, and establishing the foundations for an entire career.

 We connect with hospitals through our biomedical and health informatics research programs while our strong links to industry include collaborations such as Microsoft, IBM and CISCO.